Semrush helps you:

 YouTube – Creators tips

-The goal here is to send people to your website and social media channels.
+The goal here is to send people to your website and social media platforms.

 I’m most active on Twitter, so I only include a link to my Twitter profile: